X

 While most of us understand why protecting our heart and brain health is important, knowing what metabolic health is, and why we should promote it, can be a bit trickier.
 Here’s why.

 Our metabolism is defined by a complex series of chemical reactions that occur throughout our whole body, in all our tissues, all the time, to keep us up and running.[1]
-Our metabolism breaks down nutrients into smaller, bite-size molecules that our cells can use for all kinds of good things, including generating energy and allowing cells to communicate with each other.
+Our metabolism breaks down nutrients into smaller, bite-size molecules that human cell systems can use for all kinds of good things, including mechanisms of action like generating energy and allowing cells to communicate with each other.

 Metabolism also includes building larger molecules that our bodies can use to form tissues and perform more complex functions that make our bodies smarter, faster, and healthier.[1